The 2026 Guitar Buying Guide That Makes Choosing Easy

 Guitar lessons generally cost between $40-$90 per hour, but costs can vary widely depending on the teacher’s education and performing level, the location, lesson length and whether they are in-person or online.

 The average price for a one-hour guitar lesson is USD $70.
-Live online lessons using Zoom or Skype charge between $30-50 for a half hour lesson.
+Live online lessons using Zoom or Google Meet charge between $30-50 for a half hour lesson.
 Local private one-on-one guitar lessons range from $35-55 for a half hour lesson, while in-person group lessons can cost $25 for a half hour lesson.

 Learn everything about guitar lessons cost: How much do guitar lessons cost?

-We hope you found your ideal guitar through this article.
 Finding the right guitar isn’t easy and requires some research, but once you find one that fits your budget and style, you’re good to go!
 Plus, as you become more serious about playing, you can always upgrade to a better one later.

 Explore our music lessons